AaronVerDow/openscad-post-processor/README.md

 # OpenSCAD Post Processor

-This repo includes some scripts for automaically generating output from OpenSCAD.
+This repo includes some scripts for automaically generating and previewing output from OpenSCAD.

-There are several actions:
-* Preview: Open views of the scad file.
-* Render: Generate output files.
-This can be done automatically by using hooks.
-* Final: Manually generate output files.
-This is for rendering output that takes too long to do automatically.
-* Build README: Automatically build a README.md that includes images

-Hooks:
-* git commit: automatically add output to an asset branch of your repo
-* maslow community garden: automatically build output for a Maslow community garden compatible repository
-* README builder: Builds a README.md from scad source that includes comments and any generated pictures.
-* vim preview: Automatically open and close the previews of a file.

-## Render
+Features:
+* All definitions are done by adding comments within the openscad script.
+* Can be run automically with vim and git hooks.
+* Only the specific module will be rendered, objects left in global space will be ignored.
+* Added the ability to create obj files that preserve colors defined in openscad.

+# openscad-render

 Declare output by adding comments above modules:

 ```